Deep Reinforcement Learning with Weighted Q-Learning: Deep Weighted Q-Learning

-The dropout probabilities are variational parameters and influence the quality of the approximation.
+For completeness, the complete WDQN algorithm is reported in Algorithm~\ref{alg:wdqn}.
+Dropout probabilities are variational parameters and influence the quality of the approximation.
 Ideally, they should be tuned to maximize the log-likelihood of the observations using a validation method.
-This is clearly not possible in RL where the available samples, and the underlying distribution generating them, change as the policy improves.
-In fact, using dropout with a fixed probability might lead to a poor uncertainty estimates~\cite{osband2016boot, osband2018deeprandomized, gal2017concrete}.
+This is clearly not possible in RL where the available samples and the underlying distribution generating them, change as the policy improves.
+In fact, using dropout with a fixed probability might lead to poor uncertainty estimates~\cite{osband2016boot, osband2018deeprandomized, gal2017concrete}.
 Concrete Dropout~\cite{gal2017concrete} mitigates this problem by using a differentiable continuous relaxation of the Bernoulli distribution and learning the dropout rate from data.
+In practice, then, we substitute the standard Dropout with its Concrete variant in our WDQN implementation.